We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 However, a person should check their insurance plan before choosing a method of contraception.

 How do I decide which type of birth control to use?

-- cost, for people with no or incomplete coverage
+- the cost, for people with no or incomplete coverage

-- whether the contraception should be long or short term
+- whether the method will be long-term or short-term

-- whether it should be reversible or permanent
+- whether the method will be reversible or permanent

-A healthcare professional can describe the options and make recommendations.
+A healthcare professional can describe the available options and make recommendations.

 In the U.S., many people have access to free birth control through the Affordable Care Act and their health insurance plans.

 People without insurance may be able to access free or low cost birth control at a local nonprofit, community, or university clinic.
 Some of these may be called Title X clinics or FQHCs.
 Coverage through Medicaid may also be an option.